How to Get Your Kids Excited About Saving

 Work with your child to create long and short-term savings goals, and work with them to regularly put money towards those goals, whether it’s a new toy or an ice cream trip with the family.
 The Money Mammals have a Save for a Goal app that can help with this, as well as fun games they can play to earn badges for their learning.
 If your children are older (8 and up), they even have games that explain things such as compound interest.
 This month, we are partnering with Money Mammals for a coloring contest in which children can win prizes by sharing photos of their colored printables from the Money Mammals site with the hashtag #ImACreditUnionKid.

-Once you’re ready to go beyond the money jar, consider opening a kids’ savings account with your child.
-The Service Credit Union Primary Savings Account includes a Youth Club Program that awards cash prizes for regular savings.
+Once you’re ready to go beyond the money jar, consider opening a kids’ savings account with your child, such as Service Credit Union Primary Savings Account, which includes our Youth Club.

 Whatever your kids’ savings goals may be, now is the time to set good savings habits for life!